cecilehannay/github-tutorial/README.md

 Copy the link in the input right beneath the title, it should look something like this: https://github.com/<user_name>/<repo>.git

-#### set your remote repository, in your project terminal type:
+#### set your remote repository, in your project terminal type
+Note: Your remote repository URL is the link you copied in previous step
 $ git remote add origin <remote repository URL>

-Note
-Your remote repository URL is the link you copied in step 5!

 #### verify your remote repository:
 $ git remote -v